metamath/lamp-guide/docs/index.md

 > "Choose Selected".
 > This has a work variable; press on the "A with arrow" (apply replacement)
 > and substitute <tt>&amp;C1</tt> with `A` (remember to select
-> "Find Substitution" and then "Apply").
+> "Find Substitution‡" and then "Apply").
 > We now have <tt>|- ( A e.
 CC -> ( cos ` A ) e.
 CC )</tt> as a
 > statement.